Bing was a German toy company founded in 1863 in Nüremberg, Germany by

 (Werke being German for Works).

-Their model steam engine line was one of the most diverse.
-Bing also made tinplate litho toys in general,
+Bing's line of stationary model steam engines was one of the most diverse.
+Bing also made tinplate lithographed toys in

-and a fair amount of model railroad equipment, including some live steam locomotives.
-The "Nüremberg Style"
+general, and a large amount of model railroad equipment, which included live steam driven locomotives, clockwork driven

 of manufacturing toys on steel sheets with lithographed designs that were stamped

-out of the metal, formed, and assembled using tabs and slots, was perfected by Bing.
+out of the metal, formed, and assembled using tabs and slots.
 This manufacturing method

-remained in widespread use well into the 1950's, long after Bing had disappeared.
+remained in widespread use well into the 1950's, long after Bing had ceased to be in business.

 Bassett-Lowke and A. W. Gamage, and it produced